-The Australian Teenagers’ Reading in the Digital Era Project team (led by Deakin University) has engaged in collecting pilot data towards an ongoing program of research.
+In 2016, the Australian Teenagers’ Reading in the Digital Era Project team (led by Deakin University) ran a pilot project towards an ongoing program of research.
+In 2018, the team received an Australian Copyright Agency Cultural Fund grant to expand this research.

 To date the research group has: